vesellov/bitdust.docs.old/api.md

 ### backup\_start\_path(path, bind\_local\_path=True)

-Start uploading file or folder to remote nodes, assign a new path ID and add it to the catalog.
+Start uploading file or folder to remote nodes.
+It will assign a new path ID to that path and add it to the catalog.
 If bind_local_path is False all parent sub folders:

     ["Users", "veselin", "Documents", "python",]